suellein/suellein/README.md

-- 👋 Hi, I’m Suellen Caroline da Silva
+- 👋 Hi, I’m Sue
+- 🗺️ I'm from Brazil, so I speak Portuguese.
+But I also speak English.
-- 👀 I’m interested in DevOps.
+- 👀 I’m interested in DevOps and Programming.
 - 🌱 I’m currently learning AWS and Python.
 - 📫 How to reach me: You can message me at Linkedin (https://www.linkedin.com/in/suellen-caroline/)